 Consumer shopping behavior underwent a seismic shift due to the COVID-19 pandemic and the home furnishings industry quickly adapted.
 During shelter in place in the Spring of 2020, online shopping rapidly increased.
-In fact, over just an 8 week period, global usage of eCommerce surpassed projections that were two to three years out. ( ) As the summer of 2020 kicked off, customers have started to gain comfort with physical shopping experiences.
-Creating a safe shopping environment by using digital and contactless technologies is vital during the phased openings.
-This will help your customers trust your brand and your sales associates practice socially distant shopping measures.
+In fact, over just an 8 week period, global usage of eCommerce surpassed projections that were two to three years out. ( ) As the summer of 2020 kicked off, customers started to gain comfort with physical shopping experiences.
+Creating a safe shopping environment by using digital and contactless technologies were vital during the phased openings.
+This helped customers build trust in your brand and your sales associates to practice socially distant shopping measures.

 The Customer Today

 Today, the retail market is seeing two types of customers: willing and non-willing.
 The willing customer is going to shop with precision, look at a store’s proximity to their home, and review safe shopping.
 Retailers will find that these customers are prepared with their product research and have a high intent to purchase.
 Whereas, the non-willing customer feels nervous walking into a store and is continuing to purchase through a retailer’s eCommerce channel or via curb-side options.
 Communication is key to continually educating your customers on business hours, safety precautions, capacity limitations, and appointment schedules.

 40% of consumers noted the trustworthiness of a brand as the biggest factor when choosing which retail brand to shop.

 Behind the Front Lines of Your Retail Business is Technology.

 Implementing technology into a retailer’s business strategy is essential in managing the challenges within a fast-changing home furnishings industry.
 As a retailer, providing exceptional customer experience is always a top priority.
 Innovative technologies increase efficiencies, expedite customer service, and minimize proximity during the in-store shopping experience.
 A real-time, integrated software solution is a resourceful tool for your team.